alexanderfordetamu/Group-project-2-GitHub-and-collaboration-with-code/README.md

       <body>
          <h1 style="color:white;font-size:40px;">Kelly</h1>
          <p style="color:purple;font-size:18px;">I'm a senior Technology Management major with minors in Cybersecurity and Business.</p>
          <p style="color:purple;font-size:18px;">"I was born in the Philippines and moved to Txas at 6 years old.
-I've also visited other countries like Japan, Mexico and the states Californiaaaaa, Florida, Nevada, South Carolinaaaaa.
+I've also visited other countries like Japan, Mexico and the states Californiaaaaa, Florida, Nevada, South Carolinaaaaa.</p>
       </body>
 </html>